Dairy: The Good, the Bad and the Ugly

 I’m often asked my opinion on eating dairy.
 My answer is usually the same as it is to many other foods: ditch it for three weeks, add it back in and see how you feel.
 Foods that you especially don't think you can give up (cheese?) you should absolutely give up temporarily.
 Although I can give you a template for what you should eat and what you should avoid, we are all wired just a little differently.
 Eating quality proteins, veggies and fat is a pretty safe food template, but sometimes we want to change it up.
 Here is a quick breakdown of my thoughts on dairy.

 The Good: Dairy can be a quality source of protein and fat when it comes from grass fed animals.
 Humans thrive on animal proteins.
 They are utilized by the body very efficiently and dairy is a great source for this.
 Heavy cream and butter are also good sources of quality fat of which many of us don’t get enough.
 Goat’s milk is a bit closer to human’s milk and thus can be easier to digest.
+Another reason I like dairy, it that it's a lot easier to find local than many other forms of "milk" or fat here in Canada (and the US).
+And it's typically less processed with less fillers than milk alternatives.

 The Bad: Humans’ production of lactase (the enzyme that breaks down lactose) greatly decreases when nursing ceases.
 Technically, mammals simply don’t consume milk once they are done breastfeeding.
 That being said, humans do a lot of things differently than other mammals, like cook their food, for instance.
 With the lack of lactase, lactose is difficult to break down leading to a host of problems including, but not limited to IBS, indigestion, acne, brain fog, bloating and cramps.
 The higher the fat content of the milk product, the lower the protein content thus less lactose to be irritating if one does react to dairy.
 This is just one of many reasons to choose high fat dairy products.